Predictia/AQUA/docs/sphinx/source/advanced_topics.rst

     cd /path/of/your/catalogue
     mkdir new_catalogue

-This will contain the ``catalog.yaml`` file, which is the main file for the machine configuration.
+This will contain the ``catalog.yaml`` file, which is the main file for the catalog configuration.

 .. code-block:: yaml